ERCES Glossary

 - Coverage Area Testing & Measurement

 - The percentage of a building area that meets minimum signal strength requirements.
-IFC 510 requires 99% coverage in critical areas and 90% in general areas.
+IFC 510 requires 99% coverage in critical areas and 95% in general areas on each floor.

 - Critical Area Building & Location Terms

-- Building locations essential for emergency operations that require 99% signal coverage: stairwells, fire command centers, elevator lobbies, standpipe locations, and fire pump rooms.
+- Building locations essential for emergency operations that require 99% signal coverage per IFC 510: fire command centers, fire pump rooms, interior exit stairways, exit passageways, elevator lobbies, standpipe cabinets, and sprinkler sectional valve locations.
+The AHJ may designate additional critical areas.

 D